 Because you only have the quote for USD/JPY = 121.35, to get profit in USD, you divide by the quote currency's conversion rate:

 Total Profit in USD = 1,000/121.35 = 8.24 USD.

-If you only have this quote, JPY/USD = 0.00824, which is equivalent to the above value, you use the following formula to convert pips in yen to domestic currency:
+If you only have this quote, JPY/USD = 0.00824, equivalent to USD/JPY = 121.35, the following formula converts pips in yen to domestic currency:

 Total Profit in USD = 1,000 × 0.00824 = 8.24 USD.